 conTimbre is the worldwide largest orchestra of contemporary music.
 It comprises more than 87,000 sounds, more than 4,000 playing techniques, and more than 150 orchestral instruments. conTimbre is not only a sample database, but also includes comprehensive sample information, graphics and text.
+You find a list with all instruments and playing techniques here.

 All sounds were recorded at high resolution 96kHz/24bit.
 The recordings took place in professional studios and are extremely low-noise.